Are You Financially Ready To Buy A House In Malaysia?

 1) Do you have enough for the upfront costs?

 In Malaysia, most banks offer up to 90% of the property’s price (margin of financing) for your first two residential properties.
-If you receive that 90%, you need 10% cash to pay for the rest of the property’s price.
+If you receive that 90%, you need to prepare a 10% down payment to cover the rest of the property’s price.

-Say you’re targeting to buy a condo in Cheras for approximately RM400,000, you must have a minimum RM40,000 to pay upfront, be it from your savings or money from your parents or siblings.
+Say you’re targeting to buy a condo in Cheras that’s going for RM400,000.
+You must have a minimum of RM40,000 for the down payment, be it from your savings or money from your parents or siblings.

 2) Do you have extra cash for miscellaneous fees and charges?

-First-time home buyers may not know it; but buying and financing a home takes more than just the deposit and the loan, it also involves miscellaneous fees and charges that include, among others:
+First-time home buyers may not know it, but buying and financing a home takes more than just the deposit and the loan.
+It also involves miscellaneous fees and charges that include:

 *Note: The percentages are based on recommended numbers and industry averages.
 Actual figures may differ.